-According the Department of Labor, about 2.5 million Americans work as warehouse stockers and general laborers.
+According to the Department of Labor, about 2.5 million Americans work as warehouse stockers and general laborers.
 That places this profession among the most common in the country.
-Going by Trump’s speech in Harrisburg on October 11, laborers might believe a tax break is headed their way.
+Going by Trump’s speech in Harrisburg on Oct.
+11, laborers might believe a tax break is headed their way.

 “[O]ur framework ensure that the benefits of tax reform go to the middle class, not to the highest earners,” Trump said.
 However, the numbers in the Tax Policy Center analysis suggest otherwise.
 Laborers ear an average of $27,800, landing this profession in the second quintile.
 Many could see a minor income boost ($460), but about 20% would see a $510 tax increase in the next decade.

 Next: The Buffett rule still won’t apply here.

 Warren Buffett famously questioned why his secretary paid a higher tax rate than he did.
 (Buffett’s net worth topped $81.5 billion in October 2017.)
 Unfortunately, the situation will get worse if this tax plan lands on the president’s desk.
 Assuming an average salary of $35,000 for secretaries, this profession sits in the tax group that has little to gain and something to lose.
 The luckiest would pocket an extra $460 a year; the rest would pay over $500 more to Uncle Sam.

 Next: This profession seems unrepresented during the drafting of the tax plan.

 With a national average salary just over $57,000, accountants earn right about the median (middle-point) salary.
 In other words, this profession is as close as we’ll get to an idea of “the middle class.”
 So it’s no surprise most accountants sit in the middle quintile of taxpayers.
 However, there appears to be little relief in sight for anyone working this job.
 A best-scenario adds just $940 to a CPA’s pockets in 2018.
 In the worst cases, accountants would pay an extra $1,000.